burlachenkok/exploring-python3/python3-note.md

 ## PyTorch Resources

-[PyTorch](https://pytorch.org/) is a big numerical package which most often used for the purpose of training Machine Learning models.
-However, it can be used in another situation as well:
+[PyTorch](https://pytorch.org/) is a big numerical package which most often used for the purpose of training (Deep Learning based) Machine Learning models.
+However, it can be used in another situation.
+For example:
 * You have computations in [NumPy](https://numpy.org/), and you want to port them to GPU
 * You work in the domain when you have to deal with explicit mathematical functions.
-The function is pretty complex to compute partial derivatives explicitly.
+The function is pretty complex to compute partial derivatives explicitly, and you want to automatize this process via computing partial derivatives numerically, but in effective way for reasonably big dimensions.

 In both cases [PyTorch](https://pytorch.org/) will help you.

+Next we will provide references to Torch documentation:

 | **Description**      | **Link** |
 |------------------|------------|